Stain removal: Hair dye stains

-Hair coloring products are commonly used in both households and salons around the world to cover gray hair, look more attractive or keep up with fashion, yet they pose a challenge for many people.
+Hair coloring products are commonly used in both households and salons.
 Due to the length of time that hair dye must be on the hair to achieve deep, even results, it often seeps or drips down onto the hairline, ears or neck, causing unsightly and irritating stains on the skin.
-Dye users are not universally affected—some persons have a tendency to get stains while others do not—most likely due to the variations in lipid or natural oil composition on the skin surface from one person to the next.
+Dye users are not universally affected, most likely due to the variations in lipid or natural oil composition on the skin surface from one person to the next.

 Many salons and stylists advocate the use of petroleum jelly to prevent stains.
 Placing a rim of petroleum jelly around the hairline creates a physical barrier to prevent the dye from running down onto the skin of the forehead and neck, and fills the pits and recesses within the epidermal layer.

 Chemistry

 Human hair is composed largely of keratin protein, which has a negative ionic charge, giving hair a negative ionic charge as well.
 As chemistry dictates, oppositely charged compounds attract and compounds with the same charge repel each other.
 Most hair dyes are positively charged, helping them attach to the negative sites in hair and contributing to a better bond between the dye and the hair.

 Unfortunately, like hair, human skin is made of keratin and contains sites with a negative charge, and therefore, it also attracts the dye.
 Skin also has pores and other pits and recesses which allow dye to get physically trapped in the epidermal layer.
 These both contribute to the development of stains on the skin.

 The dye itself can be directly absorbed through the skin and into the bloodstream.
 The stratum corneum (the outermost layer of skin also called the “horny layer”) contains a “lipid domain” that allows the dye to pool and provide opportunity to diffuse into the body.
 Some hair dyes can also irritate the skin with prolonged exposures.
 As a result, quickly removing or minimizing skin exposure to dye is often considered desirable.